KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/02-Images-and-plagiarism.md

 If the image that you are creating looks substantially different than the original(s), copyright permission is not required (i.e., the image is considered your own).

 ### Case 2:
-If the image that you create looks mostly or entirely like a copy of the original(s), then this require permission from the copyright holder(s).
+If the image that you create looks mostly or entirely like a copy of the original(s), then this requires permission from the copyright holder(s).

 ### Overall
 It is difficult to describe how to make your own image “different enough” from the original in order not to require copyright permission.